cf73/humanity/content/collections/books/horizon.md

     content:
       -
         type: text
-        text: "Horizon is a revelatory, epic work that voices concern and frustration along with humanity and hope--a book that makes you see the world differently, and that is the crowning achievement by one of America's great thinkers and most humane voices."
+        text: '"Horizon is a revelatory, epic work that voices concern and frustration along with humanity and hope--a book that makes you see the world differently, and that is the crowning achievement by one of America''s great thinkers and most humane voices."'
 collection_type: book
 challenges:
   - climate